jbmorley/download-bing-image/README.md

 download-bing-image
 ===================

-Download the current [bing.com](https://bing.com) image to a directory, optionally setting it as the OS X Desktop Picture.
+Download the current [bing.com](https://bing.com) image to a directory, optionally setting it as the OS X or Ubuntu desktop.

 Usage
 -----